- Educator Seminar

-The Joy School's largest Community Outreach program is our Educator Seminar, held in conjunction with The Annual Luncheon.
-Every year, teachers, principals, heads of school, student teachers, psychologists and other education professionals are invited to hear a renowned guest speaker each year at no cost.
+The Joy School's largest community outreach program is our Educator Seminar, held in conjunction with The Annual Luncheon.
+Teachers, principals, heads of school, student teachers, psychologists and other education professionals are invited to hear a renowned guest speaker each year at no cost.
 Attendees earn 2.5 TEA credits while learning skills and techniques to bring back to the children they serve.

 TJS students bidding UH Extern Lauren farewell on her last day

 When The Joy School opened, a professor from the University of Houston named Martha Dunkelberger visited TJS a few hours a week to do speech therapy with our students.

 Martha had a connection to Dr. Rosner, co-founder of TJS, because they ran a diagnostic clinic at UH that combined vision testing with language testing.

 When The Joy School had enough students to need a full time speech-language pathologist on staff, Martha mentored one of her students from UH who took on that position, thus beginning the wonderful externship program between UH and The Joy School.

 The program benefits both TJS and UH students.
 All of The Joy School's current Speech-Language Pathologists came to TJS as externs during grad school at UH.